avast/rabbitmq-scala-client/README.md

 It's API may be difficult to use for inexperienced RabbitMQ users.
 Goal of this library is to simplify basic use cases and shadow the programmer from the underlying client.

+Currently only Scala API is available.
+Contact the author for discussion about Java API if you want it.

 Author: [Jenda Kolena](kolena@avast.com)

 ## Dependency